SparkofSpike/CSExtensions/README.md

 ## 📜 **License**

 Do whatever you want with it.
 Fork it, modify it, sell it, burn it, print it out and use it as wallpaper or toiletpaper.
 I genuinely don't care.
 If you make millions off this plugin, please buy me a wine.
 If you break your server, buy yourself a wine.
 We all need wine to live.
+Or maybe cigarettes would be fine too?
+It doesn't matter.

 ---